-What recourse does an employee have against an employer that is not paying minimum wage?
+What recourse does an employee have against an employer that is not paying minimum wage or earned paid sick time?

-Employees who believe that their employer is violating Arizona's minimum wage laws may file a complaint with the Labor Department of the Industrial Commission of Arizona or file a civil lawsuit.
-To file a minimum wage complaint with the Labor Department online, please click here.
-To file a minimum wage claim in writing, send the completed claim form (available here) to:
+Employees who believe that their employer is violating the Fair Wages and Healthy Families Act may file a complaint with the Labor Department of the Industrial Commission of Arizona or file a civil lawsuit.
+To file a complaint with the Labor Department online, please click here.
+To file a claim in writing, send the completed claim form (available here) to: